rah00l/rah00l.github.io/_posts/2017-06-14-github-commit-code.md

 ---
 layout: post
 title: Ruby code to fetch commit score for user on github
-tags: [ruby, github ]
+tags: [Ruby, Github ]
-categories: scripting-language
+categories: Scripting-language
 ---

 The API endpoint to fetch the activities for a user on Github is as follow: